BMW S38: S38B38

 In late 1991, BMW further enlarged the S38 engine to 3795 cc, by increasing the bore to 94.6 mm and the stroke to 90 mm.
 Power increased to 250 kW at 6,900 rpm and torque increased to 400 Nm at 4,750 rpm.

 The engine management was upgraded to Motronic 3.3 and the ignition system was upgraded to coil-on-plug ignition.
-Other changes included the compression ratio increasing to 10.5:1, a dual-mass flywheels, an exhaust manifold made in Israel, larger intake and exhaust valves, lighter pistons, and the throttle bodies increasing by 4 mm to 50 mm.
+Other changes included the compression ratio increasing to 10.5:1, a dual-mass flywheel, an exhaust manifold made of Inconel, larger intake and exhaust valves, lighter pistons, and the throttle bodies increasing by 4 mm to 50 mm.